 If you are still struggling to pay off debt and haven’t started saving much, this is not right for you where you are right now.
-This step is for FIers that have moved into an advanced way of approaching their finances.
+This step is for those in the FI community who have advanced in approaching their finances.

 You Have Done Your Research

-As we mentioned above, two of the most popular places to access larger amounts of cash than what you might have on hand are through a HELOC and using your credit cards.
+As mentioned above, two of the most popular places to access more significant amounts of cash than you might have on hand are through a HELOC and using your credit cards.

 However, the time to start researching a HELOC is not when you’re in the middle of a crisis.
 You should have that plan in place before the crisis hits.
 In other words, know who has the best rate on a HELOC, so you know where you’re going to get one if you need it and don’t already have it.

 Which credit card will you use to float the money until you can transfer the funds to pay for the emergency?
 Which card offers the most points or rewards?
 What are the limits on each card you have?
-You likely won’t have the time or energy to research this when catastrophe hits.
+When catastrophe hits, you likely won’t have the time or energy to research this.

 You Are Comfortable Choosing Flexibility Over Fear